-It helped me understand common terminology used in the DNA world and also better understand the different tests and companies that are out there.
+It helped me understand the common terminology used in the DNA world and also better understand the different tests and companies that are out there.

 It also provided me with the motivation that I needed to test with the major testing companies.
 Now I consider my self to be better informed to answer any questions that you may have about DNA testing for genealogy.